mcclaskey/batch_niistats/README.md

 ```
 where V is an integer that indicates the volume number using **1-based indexing**, _e.g._ `path\to\my.nii,1` for the first volume of `my.nii`.

-> [!NOTE]
-> Support for SPM syntax is intended to facilitate copying to and from SPM but is otherwise not recommended.
+Support for SPM syntax is intended to facilitate copying to and from SPM but is otherwise not recommended.
 If you define filenames in this way, omit single quotations at the start and end of each string that are sometimes retained during SPM copy/paste. `batch_niistats` does not strip single quotations from file paths because they could be valid characters in some filenames.

 If volumes are specified using both SPM syntax and using a `volume_0basedindex` column, the information in the `volume_0basedindex` column will be preferentially used.
 If no information is provided, `batch_niistats` will read the first volume of each image by default.